Do I have to live with wire bugs in my basement?

 Be sure to remove any moist mulch near doors.
 Be sure that doors are sealed tight.
 The good news is that they usually die after they enter your house because it is too dry for them.

-For further assistance, contact your local Orkin Branch Office to set up an inspection by a highly trained Orkin technician.
-Your technician will develop a customized treatment plan backed by science that best meets your needs.
+For further assistance, contact your local Orkin Branch Office to set up an inspection by a highly trained Orkin Pro.
+Your Pro will develop a customized treatment plan backed by science that best meets your needs.

 Get More Answers from Orkin